Skip to Content

 Best Time To Visit

-The Dry season, which stretches from May to September, offers the best weather for wildlife watching, although the mornings can be chilly.
+The Dry season (May to September) offers the best weather for wildlife viewing, although the mornings can be chilly.
 Come towards the end of the season, ideally in September, if you like to stay warm.
-It’s also at this time of year that the wildlife is easier to spot, as opposed to the wetter months (October to April) when the bush is thick, and animals are harder to see.
+It’s also at this time of year that the wildlife is easier to spot, as opposed to the Wet season (October to April) when the bush is thick and animals are harder to see.

 More about the best time to visit